cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 * **No.** You will have to build a chain:
     * Cosmos SDK chain: see the [previous chapters](/hands-on-exercise/1-ignite-cli/index.md).
     * Another chain.
-        * Is there a Tendermint light client implementation available for your chain?
+        * Is there a CometBFT light client implementation available for your chain?
             * Yes.
 Continue.
-            * No. Build a custom Tendermint light client implementation.
+            * No. Build a custom CometBFT light client implementation.
         * Is there a light client implementation for your chain’s consensus available in the SDK's IBC module?
             * Yes.
 Continue.
             * No. Build a custom light client for your consensus to be used on a Cosmos SDK chain (with IBC module).